top of page

 -

-Do you offer a drop in studio time?No, we do not.
-We offer 6-8 week classes.
+Do you offer a drop in studio time?No, we do not offer drop-in services or paint-your-own pottery.
+However, we provide 6-8 week classes, workshops, camps, and parties for all ages!

 -